ggandor/lightspeed.nvim/README.md

 ### Grouping matches by distance

-When there is a large number of targets, we cycle through groups instead of trying to label everything at once (just like Sneak does it).
+When there is a large number of matches, we cycle through groups instead of trying to label everything at once (just like Sneak does it).
 However, the immediate next group is always shown ahead of time too, with a different color, so your brain has a bit of time to process the label, even in case of a